umbraco/UmbracoDocs/umbraco-workflow/content-reviews.md

 Content reviews Dashboard provides an overview of the expired content.
 The dashboard displays a table containing the following details:

 - Page name/Node with the Language variant
-- Next review date
+- Next review due date
 - Last reviewed date
 - Review period in days
 - Review group

 ![Content Reviews Dashboard](images/Content-review-dashboard.png)

 Clicking on the content node takes you to the content node in the **Content** section where you can see the Content review banner.
-Content nodes display a banner when the node has passed its review date.
-The review banner is only displayed to users assigned as reviewers for the node (refer to permissions for more information).
+The Content review banner is displayed only when the node has passed its review date.
+Also, the review banner is displayed only to users assigned as reviewers for the node.
+For more information, see the [Content Reviews Permissions](#content-review-permissions) section

 ![Content Review Message Banner](images/content-review-message-banner.png)

 Clicking on **Mark as reviewed** allows the review group member to mark the content as reviewed.
 Optionally, the review group member can also set the next review date on the content node.
-The next review date must fall inside the review period set in the content reviews settings.
+The next review date must fall inside the review period set in the **Content Reviews Settings**.

 ![Content Review Date](images/content-review-date.png)